Japanese

 Nitrous Oxide (N2O)

-Nitrous oxide (N2O) is another significant greenhouse gas due to its radiative effectiveness per unit mass (about 200 times higher than that of CO2) and its long lifetime of about 100 years in the atmosphere.
-N2O is emitted into the atmosphere from soil and oceans in areas of the world where nitrate and ammonium fertilizers are used, and from various industrial processes.
-It is photodissociated in the stratosphere by ultraviolet radiation.
+Nitrous oxide (N2O) is a significant greenhouse gas because of its large radiative effect per unit mass (about 273 times greater than that of CO2) and its long lifetime (about 109 years) in the atmosphere (IPCC, 2021).
+Around 57% of N2O released into the atmosphere is of natural origin (oceans, soil, etc.), and around 43% is from human activity-related sources (biomass burning, nitrate fertilizers, various industrial processes, etc.) (WMO, 2023).
+It is photo-dissociated in the stratosphere by ultraviolet radiation.

 Concentrations of atmospheric N2O exhibit a slight increase over time on a global scale.
 The results of WDCGG analysis show that the global mean annual atmospheric N2O mole fraction was 335.8 ppb in 2022, an increase of 1.4 ppb from the previous year.
 This is 24% higher than the pre-industrial level (about 270 ppb).